Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

 Every family situation is unique, and the Center is committed to accommodating a wide range of educational needs.
 When a student cannot attend regular lessons, the Center will offer small-group and even individual classes depending on teacher’s availability and on an agreement to cover Center expenses associated with these custom arrangements.

-When arranging private lessons please consider that the regular Center’s classes which support interaction, communication and hands on activities with other kids can provide motivation and stimulation for your child necessary for successful learning.
+When arranging private lessons please consider that the regular Center’s classes which support interaction and communication with other kids can provide motivation and stimulation for your child necessary for successful learning.

 This policy may be adjusted to better reflect changing Center realities.
 Feedback regarding this policy and related improvement ideas are welcome.